 This technique is often called dynamic contrast because it is a change in the contrast only in a local area and not overall.

 Another factor is lens selection.
-The human eye sees a wide angle that is called the dual overlap region (both eyes overlap) and includes the peripheral vision.
+The human eye sees a wide angle called the dual overlap region (both eyes overlap) and includes peripheral vision.
 The eye also has a central region where the most perception is gained.
 This is the area that the viewer will focus on and remember.
 See the graph below that shows how the angles of different lenses on an APS-C camera are compared to human vision.